mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/1-cluster-setup/PCZD-cluster-setup/README.md

 #### Prerequisites

-- OpenShift Cluster should be created and have the dependencies installed.
+- The host machines should be created and have the dependencies installed.

 #### Procedure